5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 - Rehabman for [ioio](https://github.com/RehabMan/OS-X-ioio) utility and [Custom Keyboard Mapping Guide](https://github.com/RehabMan/OS-X-Voodoo-PS2-Controller/wiki/How-to-Use-Custom-Keyboard-Mapping)
 - If you want to create custom keyboard shortcuts, you can try [Karabiner Elements](https://github.com/pqrs-org/Karabiner-Elements)
+- Thanks to @Poveii for coming up with the workaround to use Scan Codes in newer versions of macOS